 Induction of epicormic regrowth by severing a low branch during winter (25th July 2012) was more successful when applied at the Cannon Creek site, as all 10 treated trees had produced epicormic shoots at the branch stump approximately four months later by 7th Nov 2012.
 The stump resprouts were typically not adequately developed enough to sample for cutting material (<200 mm in length and unlignified), hence induced resprouts were only collected from two trees (05 and 08).
 Spontaneous epicormic shoots were collected from the eight remaining trees.

 Surprisingly, the same technique for induction of resprouting, applied at the same time, was less successful at the Ballandean site, as only four out of 10 treated trees produced sprouts.
-Two trees (01 and 02) were sampled for wound-induced epicormic whereas seven out of eight of the remaining trees were sampled for spontaneous epicormic (Tree 07 had no epicormic shoots).
+Two trees (01 and 02) were sampled for wound-induced epicormic, whereas seven out of eight of the remaining trees were sampled for spontaneous epicormic (Tree 07 had no epicormic shoots).
 The main difference between the two sites was that the trees from Cannon Creek retained a more natural upright form, whereas most of the canopies of trees at Ballandean were newly regenerated from stems damaged by floods in January 2011.
 As the Ballandean trees were already undergoing extensive canopy replacement, they may not have responded to our additional wounding challenge (around 18 months later).

 Experiment 3 – Leeville – Partial severance of a branch in late winter